Data Refinery environments

 With a default Spark R 3.4 environment, each Data Refinery flow runs in a dedicated Spark cluster.
 The Spark environment runtime is started when you select to run the Data Refinery flow and is stopped after the data flow run has finished running against your data set.

-Spark R environments for Data Refinery flows are currently still in beta.
+Using Spark R environments for running Data Refinery flows is currently still in beta.